rbzwillits/green_oasis/index.md

   height: '500px'
 ---

 The Museum of Reclaimed Urban Space (MoRus) is dedicated to preserving the history of grassroots led activism within the Lower East Side.
-The Following documents represents a selection from the Green Oasis Community Garden Records held at MoRus.
+The Following documents represents a selection from the Green Oasis Community Garden Records held at MoRUS.

 ### Browse the Collection